dovy/dovy.github.io/_posts/2018-07-05-pyspark-convert-dataframe-to-raw-json-column.md

 #newDF.select('raw_json').show(1, truncate=False)
 ```

-What does this do?
-It takes each column per row, and creates a KVP.
-From that KVP it converts it into a dictionary, then dumps a json representaiton of that dictionary, while dropping the key-value-pair column.

-Long story short, this should save you time if you're looking for the same type of thing.  :)
+Long story short, this will save you time if you're looking for the same type of thing, because I could not find a complete solution for this anywhere.  :)